KIOS-Research/Water-Usage-Dataset/README.md

 BASELINE MODEL PERFORMANCE
 ==========================
 In the aforementioned journal article, we have proposed two different approach to address the problem, a model-based and a learning-based.
 The first method is model-based (MB) and uses a combination of Dynamic Time Wrapping and statistical bounds to analyze four water end-use characteristics.
 The second learning-based (LB) method is data-driven and formulates the problem as a time-series classification problem without relying on a priori identification of events.
-Initially four algorithms are considered for the LB method: Support Vector Machine (SVM), Random Forest (RF), Extreme Gradient Boosting (XGBoost) and Multilayer Perception (MLP) with the last one been the most accurate.
+Initially four algorithms are considered for the LB method: Support Vector Machine (SVM), Random Forest (RF), Extreme Gradient Boosting (XGBoost) and Multilayer Perception (MLP).
+We opted to proceed using the MLP model since the performance is close to the XGBoost model and it is more applicable for integration on a microprocessor.

 |          | MLP   | XGBoost | RF    | SVM   |
 |----------|-------|---------|-------|-------|